btrccts/btrccts/README.md

 2019-10-01 10:12:00+00:00,400,500,300,500,3000
 ```
 The data files are not yet provided with this library.
 You have to provide them yourself.
+The data file needs to cover the complete period (you want to run the bot) in 1 minute interval.
+You can specify the period with `--start-date` and `--end-date`.

 The config directory contains exchange keys.